Edward of Westminster, Prince of Wales: Exile in France

-Margaret hesitated to advance on London with her unruly army, and subsequently retreated.
+Margaret hesitated to advance on London with her unruly army and subsequently retreated.
 They were routed at the Battle of Towton a few weeks later.
-Margaret and Edward fled once again, to Scotland.
+Margaret and Edward fled once again to Scotland.
 For the next three years, Margaret inspired several revolts in the northernmost counties of England, but was eventually forced to sail to France, where she and Edward maintained a court in exile.
 (Henry had once again been captured and was a prisoner in the Tower of London.)

 In 1467 the ambassador of the Duchy of Milan to the court of France wrote that Edward "already talks of nothing but cutting off heads or making war, as if he had everything in his hands or was the god of battle or the peaceful occupant of that throne."

 After several years in exile, Margaret took the best opportunity that presented itself and allied herself with the renegade Earl of Warwick.
 Louis XI of France wanted to start a war with Burgundy, allies of the Yorkist Edward IV.
-He believed if he allied himself to restoring Lancastrian rule they would help him conquer Burgundy.
-As a compliment to his new allies Louis made young Edward godfather to his son Charles.
+He believed that if he allied himself with restoring Lancastrian rule, they would help him conquer Burgundy.
+As a compliment to his new allies, Louis made young Edward godfather to his son Charles.
 Prince Edward was married to Anne Neville, Warwick's younger daughter, in December 1470, though there is some doubt as to whether the marriage was ever consummated.